Victoria the Great: Critical reception

-Variety wrote, "Not cloak-and-cocked-hat historical tedium of pageantry and fancy dramatics, Victoria the Great travels a long way towards a full and clarified explanation of the most popular ruler England ever had...Anna Neagle, in the title role, gives an unwavering performance throughout.
-Anton Walbrook as Albert, the Prince Consort, is superb...The film wisely puts its prime focus on the private life of Victoria, her romance, marriage, and personal characteristics.
+Variety wrote, "Not cloak-and-cocked-hat historical tedium of pageantry and fancy dramatics, Victoria the Great travels a long way towards a full and clarified explanation of the most popular ruler England ever had...
+Anna Neagle, in the title role, gives an unwavering performance throughout.
+Anton Walbrook as Albert, the Prince Consort, is superb...
+The film wisely puts its prime focus on the private life of Victoria, her romance, marriage, and personal characteristics.
 Backgrounded is her public life, and her gradual rise to such high estimation of her people.
 Victoria the Great is done with a lavish hand – the closing sequence is in Technicolor [shot by William V. Skall].
-The tinting isn’t too good, but serves effectively as a pointer-up for the climax"; and more recently, the Radio Times wrote, "It's all fairly tame, and a long way from the rough ride given to the royals of today.
-Yet Neagle's sympathy for the monarch shines through, and the final reel, which bursts into glorious Technicolor for the Diamond Jubilee, is a delightful piece of patriotic pomp."
+The tinting isn’t too good, but serves effectively as a pointer-up for the climax".